Awards Code of Ethics

 Independent Ethics Committee

-In 2020, the Foundation took a year out of the Awards to consider how to do things better.
+In 2020, the Foundation took a year off of the Awards to consider how to do things better.
 We worked with outside experts and key stakeholders—including members of the Foundation’s Awards committees, which are made up of volunteers from within the broader food, restaurant, and media industries—to overhaul our policies and procedures.
-Following the audit we conducted in 2021, we prioritized the creation of a process to address alleged violations of our Awards Code of Ethics.

-The Ethics Committee reports and makes recommendations to the Governance Committee of the Foundation’s Board of Trustees, and operates independently from the Awards Committee, subcommittee members, and the Foundation’s staff, including its Awards team.
+Alleged breaches of the Foundation’s Code of Ethics are reviewed by the Ethics Committee, an independent group of experts that reports and makes recommendations to the Governance Committee of the Foundation’s Board of Trustees.
+The Ethics Committee operates independently from the Awards Committee, subcommittee members, and the Foundation’s staff, including its Awards team.

 For further context, the Ethics Committee’s review process focuses primarily on compliance with the Code of Ethics during the current Awards cycle (that is, the year preceding the Awards through the present).
 However, behavior from earlier in time may warrant consideration, depending on its seriousness and the extent to which a candidate has remedied it.